ktocdev/gps2/docs/systems/phase2.5/system-1-personality-trait-influences.md

 - Comfortable with some novelty
 - Neither fearful nor reckless

-#### Independence (1-10)
+#### Boldness (1-10)
-**Definition**: Self-sufficiency and comfort with solitude
+**Definition**: Confidence, bravery, and comfort with new experiences and changes

-**High Independence (7-10)**:
+**High Boldness (7-10)**:
-- Happy alone
-- Self-entertaining
-- Less needy for attention
-- Confident and self-assured
+- Confident and brave
-- Tolerates solitude well
+- Quick to explore new things
+- Less stressed by changes
+- First to investigate unfamiliar items
+- Comfortable in new situations
+- Resilient to environmental shifts

-**Low Independence (1-3)**:
+**Low Boldness (1-3)**:
+- Cautious and timid
-- Needs companionship
+- Needs time to adjust
-- Seeks frequent interaction
-- More vocal when alone
-- Thrives with attention
+- Stressed by sudden changes
-- Prefers group activities
+- Prefers familiar environments
+- Hides when uncertain
+- Sensitive to disruptions

-**Moderate Independence (4-6)**:
+**Moderate Boldness (4-6)**:
-- Balanced self-sufficiency
+- Balanced confidence
-- Enjoys both alone time and company
-- Adaptable to varying social situations
+- Adjusts to changes at own pace
+- Neither fearful nor reckless
+- Cautiously curious
-- Comfortable flexibility
+- Steady adaptation

 ## Current System Influences (Phase 2)